By: Susan Ruhl

 If you do not close the reinforcement gaps, the training will be deemed unsuccessful!

-If you’re interested in learning more about the importance of reinforcement, click here for more information on upcoming webinars.
+If you’re interested in learning more about the importance of reinforcement and training gaps, click here for more information on upcoming webinars.